mrocklin/cmsc15200/assignments/hw5/index.md

 ---

 In this assignment you will handle the transactions for Tiny Savings and Loan, a small bank that saves and loans money out to customers.
-You will handle a stream of inputs like the following
+The bank tellers generate a stream of inputs like the following

     Alice joins trusted
     Alice deposits 100